I’m all about the side hustle here at Boost My Budget.

 In my case, I originally aimed to earn an extra £100-200 per month just so I didn’t have to worry about spending money so much.
 I wanted to take a bit of pressure off financially, and go from ‘just getting by’ to having a bit extra to save or splash out now and again.

 A side hustle is perfect if you have a particular financial goal you’re working towards.
 Maybe you want to pay off debt, save for a big goal such as a house deposit or holiday, or make extra cash to invest.
 Having a particular purpose for your side hustle will keep you motivated.

 And have you ever thought about early retirement?
-This amazing post shows how you can knock years off your working life if you put your side hustle earnings into a retirement fund.
+You can knock years off your working life if you put your side hustle earnings into a retirement fund.
 If that’s not motivation, I don’t know what is!

 A side hustle is probably the most effective safety net against life’s ups and downs.

 In 2016, research by Shelter found that one third of UK working families were only one paycheque away from losing their home.
 Similar research in the US found that over half of Americans had less than $1,000 to their name.

 Do you?
 How long could you survive if you lost your job?

 It’s not nice to think about, but if you one have one source of income, you are 100% at the mercy of your boss, your company and the economy.
 A side hustle can provide that essential buffer just in case everything goes pear shaped at your day job.